MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/console/index.md

 <!-- NLS_CHARSET=UTF-8 -->

 ## Overview
-Configure the way the client works with the Analytics Server, configure and view a wide range of reports using the Operations and Analytics Consoles.
+Configure the way the client works with the {{ site.data.keys.mf_analytics_server }}, configure and view a wide range of reports using the Operations and Analytics Consoles.

 ## {{ site.data.keys.mf_analytics_console_full }}
 From the {{ site.data.keys.mf_analytics_console }}, view and configure the Analytics reports.
 Manage alerts and view client logs.